CiiDub/cursor_tricks/Readme.md

 So my mental model is:

-- _Return_ for a new line at the curser.
+- _Return_ for a new line at the cursor.
-- _Command Return_ for a new line ignoring the curser possition.
+- _Command Return_ for a new line ignoring the cursor possition.
 _*I added auto indenting to this command.
 See below_
-- _Command Option Return_ to encapsulate the curser or new line.
+- _Command Option Return_ to encapsulate the cursor or new line.

 I like this a lot.
 I find I’m simplifying my Clippings and using less of them.
 I don’t have to think ahead just to use a fancy clipping with a bunch of placeholders.
 This works really well with me in the flow of things.